-Shareholders have the ability to receive dividends in common shares or in cash.
+The Board of Directors has the ability to declare dividends in common shares or in cash.
 Quarterly dividends are declared in an amount expressed in dollars per common share and can be paid by way of issuance of a fraction of a common share per outstanding common share determined by dividing the dollar amount of the dividend by the volume weighted average trading price of the common shares on the principal stock exchange on which the common shares are traded.
-The volume weighted average trading price of the common shares is calculated by dividing the total value by the total volume of common shares traded over the five trading day period immediately prior to the payment date of the dividend on the common shares.
-With falling oil prices in 2015, the Board of Directors introduced in the third quarter of 2015 a stock dividend in lieu of cash.
-This dividend was paid on January 11, 2016.
-With the persistent downward pressure on oil prices and the extended "lower for longer" outlook, in the fourth quarter of 2015, the Board of Directors suspended the Company's quarterly dividend on its common shares.
-There were no common share dividends declared in the year 2017 (year ended December 31, 2016 - nil).
+The volume weighted average trading price of the common shares is calculated by dividing the total value by the total volume of common shares traded over the five-trading-day period immediately prior to the payment date of the dividend on the common shares.